nickjj/dotfiles/README.md

 1. Open the above file
 2. Check out the `THEMES` dictionary near the top of the file
-3. Copy one of the existing themes' dictionary items, such as `gruvbox` or `one`
+3. Copy one of the existing themes' dictionary items, such as `tokyonight-moon` or `gruvbox-dark-medium`
+    - If your theme has Neovim variants, copy Gruvbox else copy Tokyonight
-4. Rename the dictionary's key to whatever your new theme's colorscheme name is in Vim
+4. Rename the dictionary's key to whatever your new theme's name is
-5. Adjust all of the colors and additional values in your new dictionary item as you see fit
+    - If the Neovim theme name is the same as the dictionary key, that will be used
+5. Create the associated `tmux` theme in `~/.tmux/themes`
+6. Create the associated `fzf` theme in `~/.config/zsh/themes/fzf`
+7. Create the associated `gitui` theme in `~/.config/gitui`
+8. Modify any supported terminal configs to add the theme
-6. Run `set-theme cooltheme`, replacing `cooltheme` with whatever name you used in step 4
+9. Run `set-theme cooltheme`, replacing `cooltheme` with whatever name you used in step 4

-Your terminal and tmux colors will update automatically, but if you have Vim already open you'll need to manually run this command from within Vim to reload your config `:so $MYVIMRC`.

 If you added a theme with good contrast ratios please open a pull request to get it added to the script.

-### How to use a different terminal in the set-theme script?

-I'm using the Microsoft Terminal but if you're using something else then your terminal's colors won't get updated by this script because the script looks for strings that are in MS terminal's config, but it's not painful to change.

-*By the way, if you're using the Microsoft Terminal Preview edition you'll still need to do step 1 below because the path of your MS terminal config file will be different than the non-preview edition.*

-You'll want to adjust the `set-theme` script by doing this:

-1. Change the `TERMINAL_CONFIG` variable to reference your terminal config's path
-2. Change the `terminal` attributes in the `THEMES` dictionary to use your terminal's config option names
-3. Change the regex in the `change_terminal_theme` function based on your terminal's config option formatting rules
-4. Optionally install Gruvbox, One or any other themes (the MS Terminal config in this repo includes them)

-### How to fix Vim taking a long time to open when inside of WSL?
+### How to fix Neovim taking a long time to open when inside of WSL?

 It primarily comes down to either VcXsrv not running or a firewall tool blocking access to VcXsrv and it takes a bit of time for the connection to time out.

-You can verify this by starting Vim with `vim -X` instead of `vim`.
-This will prevent Vim from connecting to an X server.
+You can verify this by starting Neovim with `nvim -X` instead of `nvim`.
+This will prevent Neovim from connecting to an X server.
 This also means clipboard sharing to your system clipboard won't work, but it's good for a test.

-Vim will try to connect to that X server by default because `DISPLAY` is exported in the `.zshrc` file.
+Neovim will try to connect to that X server by default because `DISPLAY` is exported in the `.zshrc` file.
 Installing and configuring VcXsrv as per these dotfiles will fix that issue.